jawooson/AI_Project_3/README.md

 ## 3 Discuss BoW implementation in CodeSearchNet

-The Neural Bag of Words CodeSearchNet baseline model is interesting because it only uses Bag of Words to create tokens and then those tokens are fed into a word emb
+The Neural Bag of Words CodeSearchNet baseline model is interesting because it only uses Bag of Words to create tokens and then those tokens are fed into a learnable embedding to create the vector representation.

+Word embedding differs from bag of w

 ## 4a I need to discuss what exactly is being tested.